ANZAzureDevs/New-Breakpoint/README.md

 ## 2022-11-22 - Series 2 - Episode 12: A GitOps approach to multi-microservice and environment apps with Azure Red Hat OpenShift

-If you missed the live show you can catch the episode on YouTube once it is published.
-The live segment Q&A is not included in this video, so if you'd like to see what was asked, along with answers, check out the [episode Q&A page](S02E12LiveQandA.md).
+If you missed the live show you can catch the episode on [YouTube](https://youtu.be/SwSd85866NY).
+You can also check out the [episode Q&A page](S02E12LiveQandA.md).

 Microservices assist in rapidly building and deploying distributed apps.
 But, with a distributed system comes added complexity.
 As your microservices grow, the headache of managing their environmental configuration can too – unless you get ahead of it.